 - Socialization includes generalization.
 Though your puppy may be fine with the toddlers or dogs in your home, that does not mean they are fine with all children and dogs.
 Even if they are in a class, they will need to meet new and different dogs and people, and in different places, after their classmates and their owners become familiar to them.
 You need to continue to expose them to new things, places, and contexts to best generalize their confidence with new things.

 - Pair treats with exposures to make good associations.
 If your puppy is worried about those children he sees running across the street, it can help if the sight of children makes treats suddenly appear.
 Or if they don’t like their paws touched, a brief touch followed by a lick of peanut butter from a spoon can make paw touches easier to handle.
 If they will not take food, that is a good indication that you need to back up and lower the intensity of the exposure with more distance or less pressure.

 Get Your Puppy Used To Being Handled

 Handling your puppy in a variety of ways will benefit them for life.
-Touching their ears, tail, paws, and more prepares them for real life situation such as in a first aid emergency.
+Touching their ears, tail, paws, and more prepares them for real-life situations such as in a first aid emergency.
 Not to mention your groomer and vet will thank you.
 Keep sessions short and be sure to reward them while doing this to keep it a positive experience.
 Most teething puppies will instinctively want to bite, so it is also a good opportunity to teach them to use their tongue not teeth.
 This will also lessen the risk of your adult dog biting children or adults who might play too rough with them.
-Refer to our socialization check list for more suggestions
+Refer to our socialization checklist for more suggestions

 Enroll in Group Training classes